-The farm business trading as JRM & HH Jones and Son has been established for many years and is a partnership between Lyndon Jones and his parents.
-The farm business extends to 118.58 hectares (293 acres).
-The farm operates arable, beef and sheep enterprises.
+The farm business trading as E M Evans has been established within the last forty years and is made up of Mr M Evans.
+Domgay Hall extends to 234.17 hectares.
+The farm operates dairy, poultry and arable enterprises.

-The farm business has made the decision to diversify into a poultry enterprise to support their successful beef and sheep enterprises and the partners wish to enhance the business to create a sustainable future for themselves and the next generation.
-Lyndon has two sons aged 18 and 16 who have a keen interest in agriculture.
-Ryan is 18 and studying an NVQ in Agriculture and Dylan 16.
+The farm business has made the decision to diversify into a poultry enterprise to support their successful dairy and arable enterprises and Mr Evans wishes to enhance the business to create a sustainable future for themselves and their young family.